 - 1. Select the interaction point to use for scoring, if applicable. - 2.
 Select the data source, and any subsets of that data, to score. - 3.
 Select the destination for the scored data. - 4.
+Select the Use bulk loading via ODBC option and specify the Batch commit size, if desired.
+This improves performance when scoring a large table and writing the results to a database.
+When using a database destination, bulk loading is enabled by default.
+If your ODBC driver does not support bulk operations, or if you encounter some other compatibility or technical issue with bulk loading, you can disable this option.
+If you don't want to use the batch commit functionality, simply set the Batch commit size to 1. - 5.
 Set a deploy date, if desired.
 You can either specify a single date or specify a date range.
 If you specify a single date, any campaigns that are valid on that date will be included in the optimization.
 If you specify a date range, any campaigns that are valid at some point in the range will be included.
 If you do not set a deploy date, the current date will be used.
 Note that start and end dates are inclusive (in other words, if the last day of a month is selected as the end date, that date will be included rather than ending at the day before the last day of the month).

 The deploy date specified here is compared to the Active date you specified on the Define tab.
-See the topic Chapter 8, "Defining decisions," on page 71 for more information.
+See the topic Chapter 8, "Defining decisions," on page 67 for more information.

 Note that setting a deploy date also creates parameters in the project (in the IBM SPSS Modeler stream).
-This may be useful to administrators who use IBM SPSS Collaboration and Deployment Services Deployment Manager to schedule the projects to run, because additional stream parameters will be available called DEPLOY_USE_DATES, DEPLOY_START_DATE, and DEPLOY_END_DATE.
+This may be useful to administrators who use IBM SPSS Deployment Manager to schedule the projects to run, because additional stream parameters will be available called DEPLOY_USE_DATES, DEPLOY_START_DATE, and DEPLOY_END_DATE.
 For example, the administrator may choose to override values set for these parameters when he or she actually runs the stream or schedules it to run.
 These parameters do not affect real-time scoring.

-- 5. In the Output Fields section, click Add/Edit output fields if you want to add fields to the scoring output.
+- 6. In the Output Fields section, click Add/Edit output fields if you want to add fields to the scoring output.
 The dialog lists all the variables in the project stream that are available for scoring, and all the fields that will appear in the scoring output.
 Add, remove, rename, or reorder fields as desired.
 To return to the default settings, click Reset to default.
 This resets the output selections to include the ID/Key field from the Project Data Model (if there is one) and any fields with an associated output attribute.
-When finished, click Save. - 6.
+When finished, click Save. - 7.
 Set other scoring options as desired, then click Score Now to run scoring against the project using your settings.
 When complete, review the Scoring Summary Report section.
-See the topic "Scoring summary report" on page 89 for more information.
+See the topic "Scoring summary report" on page 86 for more information.